 In 2014, the Bureau of Land Management (BLM) issued Land Use Permit Number FF096399 to Fort Knox that allows mineral assessment of lands withdrawn from mineral entry (PLO 3708) immediately west of the Fort Knox Mine.
-In 2015, FGMI continued the ongoing mineral assessment and initiated several environmental baseline studies.
-The following studies were initialized or completed in 2015:
+In 2016, FGMI continued the ongoing mineral assessment.